jhpyle/docassemble/_docs/config.md

 ## <a name="administrative interviews">Administrative interviews</a>

-The `administrative interviews` directive adds hyperlinks to interviews to the main menu.
+The `administrative interviews` directive adds hyperlinks to interviews (or other things) to the main menu.

 Suppose you have two interviews, `inspect.yml` and `manage.yml`, that you use frequently.
 You can list them in the [Configuration] as